Skip to main content

 The API is intended to be used for basic observability tasks.
 Prometheus and Grafana are recommended for long term metric storage, alerting, anomaly detection, and so on.

-Any cluster node with rabbitmq-management plugin enabled can be used for management UI access or HTTP API access.
+Any cluster node with rabbitmq-management plugin activated can be used for management UI access or HTTP API access.
 It will reach out to other nodes and collect their stats, then aggregate and return a response to the client.

 When using the API in a cluster of nodes, there is no need to contact each node via HTTP API individually.
 Instead, contact a random node or a load balancer that sits in front of the cluster.